-Welcome to your Kidney Patients’ Association website
+Welcome to your Kidney Patients’ Association website.

 The Royal Free Hospital Kidney Patients’ Association (RFHKPA) is a registered charity (number 277711).
-The association is run entirely on a voluntary basis for the benefit of renal patients and membership is open to all Royal Free London renal patients
+The association is run entirely on a voluntary basis for the benefit of renal patients and membership is open to all Royal Free London renal patients.

 The RFHKPA represents the interests of and raises issues on behalf of Royal Free London renal patients.
 We have patient representatives in satellite units at Edgware Kidney Care Centre, St. Pancras Kidney and Diabetes Centre, Tottenham Hale Kidney and Diabetes Centre and Barnet Dialysis Unit.
 RFHKPA provides advice and directs patients to appropriate services or organisations.
 We work closely with social workers to provide funds for patients with hardship problems.